Vegan bolognese has always been one of my go-to meals. A few cups of cooked lentils, some garlic, shallots, and store bought sauce, it’s so simple!

 - As soon as garlic starts sizzling (do not let it brown), add the tomatoes and the reserved tomato water.
 Stir in the red pepper flakes, salt, and oregano.

 - Simmer sauce until thickened and oil on surface is a deep orange, about 15 minutes.

 - Meanwhile, heat 1 Tbsp olive oil in a medium skillet over medium high heat.
-Add the shallot and 3 cloves minced garlic, cook for 1 minute stirring often.
+Add the shallot, 3 cloves minced garlic, and tomato paste cook for 1 minute stirring often.
 Add the lentils, bell pepper, zucchini and mushrooms.
 Sauté for another 5-7 minutes until the mushrooms give off most of their liquid.
 Transfer the lentil mixture to the sauce and reduce heat to low.
 Stir in the walnuts and chopped basil and let simmer while you prepare the noodles.